MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-basics.md

 ﻿---
 title: Point of Service basics
-description: This article contains information about getting started with the PointOfService Windows Runtime APIs. ms.date: 12/3/2019 ms.topic: article
+description: This section contains links to topics for getting started with the PointOfService Windows Runtime APIs. ms.date: 05/04/2023 ms.topic: article

-keywords: windows 10, uwp, point of service, pos ms.localizationpriority: medium
+ms.localizationpriority: medium
 ---

 # Point of Service basics

 This section contains topics that are common across all Point of Service device categories.